-Other electrical cycles as well as EPACs are supplied with rechargeable batteries and chargers.
-Currently, chargers must be both compliant with the Electrical Equipment (Safety) Regulations 2016 as well as being compatible with the batteries.
-There are harmonised safety standards for both batteries and chargers that are currently applicable to all electrical cycles, as well as the 2017 Standard that will apply to EPACs after 28 February 2018.
+Other electrical cycles as well as EAPCs are supplied with rechargeable batteries and chargers.
+Currently chargers must be compliant with the Electrical Equipment (Safety) Regulations 2016 as well as being compatible with the batteries.
+There are harmonised safety standards for both batteries and chargers.

-If an electric cycle or EPAC fails prematurely, the consumer may be entitled to claim his losses from the retailer.
+If an electric cycle or EAPC fails prematurely, the consumer may be entitled to claim their losses from the retailer.
 This could include a repair, replacement, full or partial refund and/or compensation.

 If the manufacturer offers a guarantee, remember that this does not take away a consumer's rights.
 Your consumer may still have a claim against you even after the manufacturer's guarantee has expired.

-See 'The sale & supply of goods' for more information.
+See 'The sale and supply of goods' for more information.

 For more information on the CPRs, please see 'Consumer protection from unfair trading'.

-If you are offered the chance to supply such vehicles, you should check with the manufacturer's UK representatives to find out whether the vehicles are genuine, and whether you need their consent to keep this badge or need to remove it.
+If you are offered the chance to supply such vehicles, you should check with the manufacturer's UK representatives to find out whether the vehicles are genuine, and whether you need their consent to keep the badge or remove it.

 Anyone supplying counterfeit cycles should be reported to trading standards.
 The products might also be dangerous.